CraftMatic/Powershell-Scripts/README.md

 **Git Repo Migration Tool.**
 This tool migrated git repos from one Azure Devops instance to another using native REST API.
 This avoids having to use az devops extension.

+**Recover Repo Tool**
+This tool recovers a deleted repositry by using the patch method ont the devops api native Azure devops.
+You will need to retrieve the ID from the repo that was deleted before running this.